V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndilu : boundary, border, level / food, action of eating, way of eating

-– ndima : sale on credit / major clearing, deforestation, new culture
+– ndima : sale on credit / major clearing, deforestation, new cultivation

-– ndima : depth, deep place / time / criminal, malicious, mischievous
+– ndima : depth, deep place / time / criminal, malicious

 – ndimba : stone of clayey soil, pebble of clay earth / deep valley

-– ndimbu : latex ball, soccer ball / small calabash / disobedience, indiscipline
+– ndimbu : latex ball, football, soccer ball / small calabash / disobedience, indiscipline

 – ndinda : retribution, revenge

-– ndindi : knot / stick / size, greatness / clitoris / gut of an animal
+– ndindi : knot / stick / size / clitoris / gut of an animal, bowel of an animal

 – ndinga : voice, language, dialect